The Chronic Kidney Disease in Children Cohort Study (CKiD)

 http://www.clinicaltrials.gov/show/NCT00327860

-Baseline and follow-up data through December 31, 2015 are available from the Repository.
+Baseline and follow-up biospecimens and data through July 31, 2018 are available from the Repository.
+The most recent data contains additional summary files related to nutrients and grip strength.

 The CKiD study had various objectives, including: (1) identifying and quantifying novel and traditional risk factors for progression of CKD; (2) characterizing how CKD progression effects neurodevelopment, cognitive abilities, and behavior; (3) describing the prevalence of cardiovascular disease and associated risk factors; and (4) examining the effects of declining kidney function on growth in children with CKD.